b. Charles Earland, 24th May 1941, Philadelphia, Pennsylvania, U.S.A.

-Charles Earland came into his own at the tail end of the great 1960s wave of soul-jazz organists, gaining a large following and much airplay with a series of albums for the the Prestige label.
+Charles Earland came into his own at the tail end of the great 1960's, with a series of albums for the the Prestige label.

-Earland actually started his musical experiences surreptitiously on his father's alto sax as a kid, and when he was in high school, he played baritone in a band that also featured fellow Philadelphians Pat Martino on guitar, Lew Tabackin on tenor, and yes, Frankie Avalon on trumpet.
+When he was in high school, he played baritone in a band that also featured Pat Martino on guitar, Lew Tabackin on tenor, and yes, Frankie Avalon on trumpet.

-When McGriff let him go, Earland switched to the organ permanently, forming a trio with Martino and drummer Bobby Durham.
+When Jimmy let him go, Charles moved to the organ permanently, forming a trio with Martino and drummer Bobby Durham.

 He made his first recordings for Choice in 1966, then joined Lou Donaldson for two years (1968-69) and two albums before being signed as a solo artist to Prestige.

-He recorded eight more albums for Prestige, one of which featured a young unknown Philadelphian named Grover Washington, Jr, then switched to Muse before landing contracts with Mercury and Columbia.
+He recorded eight more albums for Prestige, one of which featured a young unknown Philadelphian named Grover Washington, Jr, then switching to Muse before landing contracts with Mercury and Columbia.

-By this time, the organ trio genre had gone into eclipse, and in the spirit of the times, Earland acquired some synthesizers and converted to pop/disco in collaboration with his wife, singer/songwriter Sheryl Kendrick.
+By this time, the organ trio genre had gone into eclipse, and in the spirit of the times, Charles acquired some synthesizers and converted to pop/disco in collaboration with his wife, singer/songwriter Sheryl Kendrick.

 He moved into the Eighties with 'Coming To You Live' featuring 'The Woman In You' and the title track.

 Charles' 1981 album release, 'Pleasant Afternoon' featured the song 'Murilley', which became highly popular on the Acid Jazz scene at the time.